 For each pair (connections; profile), three 10-minutes sysbench run were launched:

-1. With hillclimbing_enabled=on, the thread pool size is 72 (the initial value).
-The result is the optimal value of $\mathrm{TPSize}$ (column opt);
+, the thread pool size is 72 (the initial value).
+The result is the optimal value of $\mathrm{TPSize}$ (column opt); - With

-2. With hillclimbing_enabled=off, the thread pool size is 72 (a constant value).
-The result is the average throughput in queries per second (column usual);
+, the thread pool size is 72 (a constant value).
+The result is the average throughput in queries per second (column usual); - With

 Figures 13 and 14 illustrate performance improvements provided by the adaptive thread pool for the sysbench/rw workload.
 The number of connections is depicted on the x-axis in both figures.